 - Increase agricultural economic opportunities through targeted outreach to farmers and food processors as well as increase direct marketing of local food for institutional buyers (OSU) and fisheries.
 Through a partnership with RDI, Ten Rivers will help facilitate micro-enterprise development classes for at least 15 food entrepreneurs.
 In addition, Lincoln County will open a year-round farmers’ market and incorporate local seafood into CSAs serving noncoastal residents.

 This project has a major low-income focus with SNAP/Food Stamp outreach and incentive strategies.
-MMT funds will be used to expand Ten Rivers’ staff capacity to include community food organizers in all three counties, support for VISTA volunteers, SNAP incentives (matches), marketing, and educational/promotional activities to link consumers to local food and significantly expand low-income access to locally grown, fresh food; increase institutional purchasing of local food by 20%; strengthen partnerships across the foodshed; create economic opportunities for local farms and food entrepreneurs; and significantly increase awareness of local food options in Linn and Lincoln counties, thereby driving up consumer demand.
+Meyer funds will be used to expand Ten Rivers’ staff capacity to include community food organizers in all three counties, support for VISTA volunteers, SNAP incentives (matches), marketing, and educational/promotional activities to link consumers to local food and significantly expand low-income access to locally grown, fresh food; increase institutional purchasing of local food by 20%; strengthen partnerships across the foodshed; create economic opportunities for local farms and food entrepreneurs; and significantly increase awareness of local food options in Linn and Lincoln counties, thereby driving up consumer demand.

-Additional Projects from MMT's Responsive Grant Program:
+Additional Projects from Meyer's Responsive Grant Program:

 Friends of Zenger Farm (Portland)

 This urban educational eight-acre farm is focusing on two low-income neighborhoods (Lents and Powellhurst-Gilbert) for its Neighborhood Food Innovation Project to increase opportunities for food production and economic development in partnership with neighborhood leaders, schools, and other area nonprofit organizations and businesses.
 The organization received a three-year USDA Community Food Program grant to jumpstart the project in addition to additional land from the City of Portland.